 - (1) The Family Housing Office shall establish additional family housing policies, procedures and practices that may not conflict with these administrative rules. - (2) A Family Housing Advisory Committee shall be created to advise the Family Housing Office regarding policies, procedures and administration of family housing operations.
-It shall be a standing administrative advisory committee of the University whose membership shall consist of faculty, staff and students from the University, appointed through the appropriate administrative advisory committee procedures:

-- (a) At least five members of this committee shall be students, four of whom must be residents of family housing rental units; - (b) The Associate Director of Family Housing shall be a ex officio, nonvoting member of the committee; - (c) The chairperson of the committee shall be elected from within the membership of the committee each academic year; - (d) The term of office of students shall be no more than four years or until graduation, whichever occurs first.
-The terms of staff and faculty will be a three-year rotation. - (3) The Family Housing Advisory Committee shall provide advice in the following areas: - (a) Family housing policy and procedure formulation and implementation; - (b) Hear appeals of financial charges imposed upon residents by the Family Housing Office.
-Appeals will be administered by the Family Housing Office following the appropriate appeals procedures and using the appropriate appeals forms; - (c) Hear appeals regarding exceptions to policies and procedures based upon unusual circumstances; - (d) Review of contracts.
+It shall be a standing administrative advisory committee of the University whose membership shall consist of faculty, staff and students from the University, appointed through the appropriate administrative advisory committee procedures: - (a) At least five members of this committee shall be students, four of whom must be residents of family housing rental units; - (b) The Associate Director of Family Housing shall be a ex officio, nonvoting member of the committee; - (c) The chairperson of the committee shall be elected from within the membership of the committee. - (3) The Family Housing Advisory Committee shall provide advice in the following areas: - (a) Family housing policy and procedure formulation and implementation; - (b) Hear appeals of financial charges imposed upon residents by the Family Housing Office.
+Appeals will be administered by the Family Housing Office following the appropriate appeals procedures and using the appropriate appeals forms; - (c) Hear appeals regarding exceptions to policies and procedures based upon unusual circumstances.

 Hist.: SOSC 3-1990, f. & cert. ef.
 5-31-90; SOSC 4-1994, f. & cert. ef.
-7-29-
+7-29-94; SOU 1-1998, f. & cert. ef.
+4-23-98; SOU 1-2001, f. & cert. ef.
+4-4-01